 Devastating floods in Pakistan

-By mid-January 2023, as many as 4 million children were still living near contaminated and stagnant flood waters, risking their survival and wellbeing.
-Frail, hungry, children are fighting a losing battle against severe acute malnutrition, diarrhoea, malaria, dengue fever, typhoid, acute respiratory infections, and painful skin conditions.
+Frail, hungry, children are fighting a losing battle against severe acute malnutrition, diarrhea, malaria, dengue fever, typhoid, acute respiratory infections, and painful skin conditions.
 As well as physical ailments, the longer the crisis continues, the greater the risk to children’s mental health.
-Meanwhile, hundreds of thousands of homes and many public health facilities, water systems and schools have been destroyed or damaged.

 UNICEF will continue to respond to urgent humanitarian needs, while also restoring and rehabilitating existing health, water, sanitation and education facilities for families returning home.
 But much more support is needed to ensure we can reach all families displaced by floods and help them overcome this climate disaster.

-So much of the vital infrastructure that children so rely on has been destroyed and damaged – including nearly 27,000 schools and nearly 1,500 public health facilities.
-As a result, 2 million additional children have been locked out of learning, children have missed out on lifesaving vaccines and treatment for severe acute malnutrition.
+So much of the vital infrastructure that children so rely on has been destroyed and damaged – including thousands of schools and public health facilities.
+An estimated 3.5 million children, especially girls, are at high risk of permanently dropping out of school.

 UNICEF is doing everything it can to support children and families affected and protect them from the ongoing dangers of waterborne diseases, malnutrition and protection risks.
 UNICEF is on the ground with partners, delivering life-saving medical and other emergency supplies to support children and women affected by the floods.